Sourdough Bread Supply

 The new School of Sourdough bakery does a weekly production run which will also be used as a training base for aspiring bakers.
 The Sourdough Bread Supply Service enables you to access your share of these loaves.

-We have at least four delicious sourdough loaves to choose from.
+We have six delicious sourdough loaves to choose from.
 We regularly add one off specialties to the list - for example, at Easter we run our amazing Huge Hot X Buns for just one month each year.
-You’ll get a list of available breads each week.
+You’ll get a list of available breads each week via email.

-Subscribers are emailed a fresh online order form.
+Subscribers get an online order form.
 Everything that’s available for the following Saturday is on it, as well as your account balance.
 You simply fill in the numbers online and pick up your fresh bread Saturday morning.
-The four ‘staple’ breads are:
+The six ‘staple’ breads are:

 Plain Sourdough (750g)

 Chunky Fruit Sourdough (650g)

 Country Rye Sourdough (750g)

 We also have a list of Specialty breads, made on a regular basis, which include:

 Chocolate and Date

 Spicy Fruit bread